sdthomas91/brain-trainer/README.md

 ### Known Bugs

-- A comprehensive list of bugs and resolutions can be found in the TESTING.md file
+- No known bugs remain - game.test.js can be used to explore the different tests that were run following a red, green, refactor system.

 ## Deployment